gchazot/OneEvent/README.md

 already made and saved.

 ### Advanced concepts
-OneEvent provides a few advanced features to help with the organisation of complex events.
+dds_registration provides a few advanced features to help with the organisation of complex events.

 #### Multiple Organisers
 It is possible to add more organisers to an event.
 They will get access to some of the management